Farama-Foundation/chatarena/README.md

     # Your code goes here ...
 ```

-You can easily save your game play history to file
+You can easily save your gameplay history to file:

 ```python
 arena.save_history(path=...)
 ```

-and save your game config to file
+and save your game config to file:

 ```python
 arena.save_config(path=...)